 The Information Commissioner’s Office has published an Employment Practices code to help employers comply with the Data Protection Act and to encourage them to adopt good practice.
 The code aims to strike a balance between the legitimate expectations of workers that personal information about them will be handled properly and the legitimate interests of employers in deciding how best, within the law, to run their own businesses.

 The guidance below contains edited highlights from ICO guidance on workers’ health.
-It is not designed to replace the full code or supplementary guidance, which are available to browse on the ICO website
+It is not designed to replace the full code or supplementary guidance.

 Information about workers’ health